ned14/outcome/doc/src/content/changelog/_index.md

 // This works fine, and always has
 OUTCOME_TRY(auto v, filter1(get_foo()))

-// This causes UB due to result<Foo> being destructed before copy of value into v OUTCOME_TRY(auto v, filter2(get_foo()))
+// This causes UB due to result<Foo> being destructed before move of value into v OUTCOME_TRY(auto v, filter2(get_foo()))
 ```